qeeqbox/data-states/README.md

 <p align="center"> <img src="https://raw.githubusercontent.com/qeeqbox/data-states/main/data-states.png"></p>

 ## Data States
-Data states refer to structured and unstructured data divided into three categories (At Rest, In Use, and In Transit).
+Data states refer to structured and unstructured data divided into three categories (At Rest, In Use, and In Transit)

 #### At rest
 Data currently stored in a storage